Is a CPK Isoenzymes Test?

 - brain cancer

-CPK-2 is found in the heart.
-Elevated levels of CPK-2 can be the result of:
+CPK-2 is found mostly in your heart.
+Elevated levels of CPK-2 can

-- electrical injuries
+- an electrical injury

-a body part has been squeezed between two heavy objects)
+a body part has been squeezed between two heavy objects

-- are damaged by drugs
+- are damaged by illegal drug use

 - are inflamed